Articles of Association

 Modern Times Group MTG AB

-The name of the Company is Modern Times Group MTG AB.
+The business name (Sw. företagsnamn) of the Company is Modern Times Group MTG AB.
 The Company is a public company (publ).

 The board of directors shall have its registered office in the municipality of Stockholm.